What is LANDS?

 Who does LANDS work with?

-LANDS partners with a wide variety of land management agencies, including federal, state, local and non-profit groups.
+LANDS partners with a wide variety of land management organizations and agencies, including federal, state, local and non-profit groups.
 Please visit Previous Projects and Partner Links to see some of these partners.

 A Crew of Interns?

 LANDS projects are typically crew-based, much like the Civilian Conservation Corps, the SCA, and various state corps across the nation.
-However, due to the technical and professional nature of this experience and the projects, this is considered to be an internship.
+However, due to the technical and professional nature of this experience and the projects, the LANDS experience is also considered to be an internship.
 Participants work as a team but are given specific projects based on their experience and interest, like an internship – LANDS is a crew of interns.

 Who are LANDS interns?

-LANDS interns are upper-level undergraduates and recent graduates in natural resources and environmental fields.
-They come from across the country and abroad.
+LANDS interns are upper-level undergraduates in natural resources and environmental fields.
+In the past they have come from across the country and abroad.
 LANDS interns share many characteristics including: